IABTechLab/iabgpp-es/modules/stub/README.md

 # @iabgpp/stub

 Cmp API Stub code.
-Maybe included in commonjs loader or dropped directly on the page.
+May be included in commonjs loader or dropped directly on the page.

 #### Installation